sathomas/jsDataV.is/src/text/ch1/04-scatter-charts.md

 ];
 ```

-We don't include the United States in the Americas series.
+Here, we’re giving the United States its own series, separate from the Americas series.
 That's because the U.S. is the outlier data point on the far right of the chart.
-Our users probably want to know the specific country for that point and not just its region.
+Our users probably want to know the specific country for that point, not just its region.
 For the other countries, a region alone is probably enough identification.
 As before, we need to restructure these arrays into flotr2's format.
-The code is the same as in step 4; we're just repeating it for each data set.
+The code is the same as step 4; we're just repeating it for each data set.

 ``` {.javascript .numberLines}
 var pacific=[], europe=[], americas=[], mideast=[], asia=[], us=[];